Piyush Marmat

 Science and Research

-The process of conjecture and criticism (Popper) when formalised is called science.
-In my view, science is the method of philosophy.
-The goal of science is to create a description of any system (the part of world that is being studied) by establishing its properties and the relations among its properties by reason, experience or both.
-At any instant such a description is called a scientific theory.
-Scientific knowledge can hence be defined as coherent true beliefs which withstand repeated scrutiny and revision.
-The apparently non-scientific fields like humanities and social studies (law, politics, history, etc.) do contain partial features of the scientific method if the goal is to describe and make inferences.
+The process of conjecture and criticism, suggested by Popper, underlies the methodological core of science.
+Science is a specialised method of philosophical inquiry under specific constraints called the "scientific method".
+A method of inquiry that involves conjecture which is provisional knowledge based on empirical evidence and criticism or experimental testing in general to assure consistency and correspondence, is called science.
+The goal of science is to create a description of any system (the part of the world that is being studied) by establishing its properties and the relations among its properties by reason, experience or both.
+At any instant, such a description is called a scientific theory.
+Scientific knowledge can hence be defined as coherent true beliefs that withstand repeated scrutiny and revision.
+The apparently non-scientific fields like humanities and social studies (law, politics, history, etc.) do contain features of the scientific method since the goal is still to describe and make inferences.
 Depending on the system, scientific studies are of two types: empirical and formal.

 Formal Science

-In case of formal science, (where the system is abstract but may also have some correspondence to reality) the theories are exact but still can be revised.
-Mathematics, Statistics, Computer Science are all examples of formal science.
-Formal sciences often work on exploring theories of abstract systems that may model some general features of natural systems.
-Specifically we can define mathematics as the branch of formal science which deals with abstract systems that may have idealised features of real world or natural systems.
+Formal sciences involve developing theories of abstract systems that may model some general or idealised features of real world or natural systems.
 The axioms (fundamental premises that are assumed to be true) are set in such a way that the deductions lead to useful or at least interesting results (theorems) that are universal in application and deductively valid.
+Logic, Statistics, Computer Science are all examples of formal science.
+Hence formal scientific theories are exact relative to their axioms and can be revised when axioms are changed or reinterpreted.
 Theorems are the propositions deduced from axioms or already deduced theorems.
 The argument presented to verify the deduction of a theorem is called proof of that theorem.
+The systematic study of the deductive consequences of axioms within formal systems is called Mathematics.
+Mathematics provides the general framework, and formal sciences instantiate it in domain-specific ways.
 A system of axioms is called:

 Complete: if every true theorem must have a proof then the system of axioms is complete.